 The Copenhagen University Library branch in Frederiksberg is primarily a science library, and it’s situated next to the beautiful garden, Landbohøjskolens Have, which is worth a visit in itself.

-Great spot for quiet studies and is open most days until 20:00.
+Great spot for quiet studies and is open most week days from 8:00 until 20:00.

 Visit the KUB Frederiksberg website